How the BBC gender pay story has unfolded

 The BBC's China editor Carrie Gracie resigned from her post, citing pay inequality with male colleagues.

-She says she was dismayed to discover the BBC's two male international editors earned "at least 50% more" than its two female counterparts.
+She says she was dismayed to discover the BBC's two male international editors earned "at least 50% more" than their two female counterparts.

 In an open letter, Gracie - who has been at the BBC for more than 30 years - accuses the corporation of having a "secretive and illegal pay culture" and says the BBC is facing a "crisis of trust".